PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-07 04:45:07
+Last updated: 2024-04-07 04:45:40
-Random Quote: I guess, if we're splitting hairs, then technically... there was a plurality to the times I've lied to women for sex-having-purposes. - Barney Stinson
+Random Quote: Hey, want to come to my house and play telephone?
+I got the string, you got the cans. - Barney Stinson